CodeDeficient/KarpeSlop/README.md

 npx karpeslop | tee ai-slop-report.json
 ```

-Note: Global installation is not currently supported due to TypeScript runtime requirements.
+Note: Global installation may not work consistently due to TypeScript runtime requirements.
 Use `npx karpeslop` for best results.

 ## Features